Roles, rights & responsibilities

 - Fix problems reported by workers.

-- Report all injuries to WorkSafeBC that required medical attention.
+- Report to WorkSafeBC any work-related injury or disease that required medical attention.

 Supervisors play a key role with very specific health and safety responsibilities that need to be understood.

 A supervisor is a person who instructs, directs, and controls workers in the performance of their duties.
-A supervisor can be any worker — management or staff — who meets this definition, whether or not he or she has the supervisor title.
+A supervisor can be any worker — management or staff — who meets this definition, whether or not they have the title of supervisor.
 If someone in the workplace has a supervisor's responsibilities, that person is responsible for worker health and safety.

 Your responsibilities